2001 PACE Finalists and Winners

-Quality Measurement Control Inc.
+Quality Measurement Control Inc. Winner!

 This innovative software system enables the vehicle manufacturer or supplier to achieve significantly better dimensional control from initial stages of product development through prototype, launch, and assembly gates and processes.
 As a result, this new data management and analysis capability will also enable new product development cycles consistently below the 18 month “barrier.”

 CM4D graphically displays, anyalyzes, and manages any type of measurement data.
 Information can be received from sheet metal assemblies, interior trim, glass, moldings, exterior components, and power train components, not only to validate product and process changes effectively early in the prototype phase of a product development cycle, but also to provide on-going statistical process control and basis for root cause analysis in the actual production environment